slowernews/hamster-system/README.md

 ![hamster-workflow-screenshot](https://github.com/galfarragem/hamster-gtd/blob/master/examples/hamster-workflow_screenshot%20example.PNG)

-- reference note on Sublime text editor using my personal style.<br> Use it as an hint.<br>
+- reference note on Sublime text editor using my personal style.
+Use it as an hint.<br>
 For readability, instead of YAML, I use invalid CSON (Coffeescript JSON) that will be easily validated if needed:

 ![hamster-workflow-screenshot-2](https://github.com/galfarragem/hamster-gtd/blob/master/examples/hamster-workflow_screenshot%20example2.png)